pulumi/pulumi-hugo/themes/default/content/blog/stack-readme/index.md

 <!--more-->

-There are a lot of operational activities that happen around [Pulumi Stacks](https://www.pulumi.com/docs/intro/concepts/stack), however, is spread across many tools.
-Our [User Experience team](https://www.pulumi.com/blog/get-to-know-pulumis-ux-team) ecently conducted user interviews and we repeatedly heard about users moving across many tools and web apps to manage their deployments- from their cloud Console, to the Pulumi Service User Interface (UI), to the CLI, and so on.
+There are a lot of operational activities that happen around [Pulumi Stacks](https://www.pulumi.com/docs/intro/concepts/stack), but critical information is spread across many tools.
+Our [User Experience team](https://www.pulumi.com/blog/get-to-know-pulumis-ux-team) recently conducted user interviews and we repeatedly heard about users moving across many tools and web apps to manage their deployments- from their cloud Console, to the Pulumi Service User Interface (UI), to the CLI, and so on.
 By collecting resource outputs in the Pulumi Service UI, we are aiming to ease this friction and keep relevant Stack information in one place that is kept up to date automatically.

 README templates can reference Stack outputs and resource properties, for example `${outputs.vpc.ARN}`.
 To walk you through a tangible example, a user can deploy an RDS instance and then use a variable in their README template to link to their CloudWatch dashboard to keep an eye on operational metrics.
 This CloudWatch dashboard link will dynamically update when deployments happen.
 You can use the same README template across dev, testing and production and have the correct dashboard links for each Stack.
 Learn more in the [Stack READMEs documentation page](https://www.pulumi.com/docs/intro/pulumi-service/projects-and-stacks/#stack-readme).